h2oai/h2o-3/h2o-docs/src/product/faq.rst

 --------------

-**I'm using CentOS and I want to run H2O in R - are there any dependencies I need to install?**
+**I'm using Linux and I want to run H2O in R - are there any dependencies I need to install?**

 Yes, make sure to install ``libcurl``, which allows H2O to communicate with R. We also recommend disabling SElinux and any firewalls, at least initially until you have confirmed H2O can initialize.

+- On Ubuntu, run: ``apt-get install libcurl4-openssl-dev``
+- On CentOS, run: ``yum install libcurl-devel``

 --------------